MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT

 2. ORGANISATIONAL STRUCTURE

 The principal activity of The Group, which is privately owned, is trading in dairy products.
-Group turnover for the financial year 2022 was in excess of £200,000,000.
-The Group operates only from sites within the United Kingdom.
+Group turnover for thefinancial year 2024 was approximately £237,000,000.
+The companies covered by this statement operate only from sites within the United Kingdom.
+The Spanish subsidiary of The Group is not covered by this statement although it would operate similar standards.

 3. OUR BUSINESS

 The Group principally trades in dairy products from its headquarters at Englesea House in Crewe, Cheshire.
-It also stores, cuts and packs products at Fayrefield House in Crewe, Cheshire; Weston Cold Store in Crewe, Cheshire, and at Waymills Industrial estate, Shropshire.
+It also stores, cuts and packs products at Fayrefield House in Crewe, Cheshire and Weston Cold Store in Crewe, Cheshire, and at Waymills Industrial Estate, Whitchurch, Shropshire.
 We offer a working environment where there are equal opportunities, fairness, inclusiveness, mutual respect and diversity.
-Temporary labour is only supplied at these premises by companies accredited by the Gangmasters and Labour Abuse Authority (GLAA).
+We expect the same from business relationships (incl. joint ventures, suppliers and contractors) and our employees.

 4. SUPPLY CHAIN

-The substantial majority of our purchases are made from the UK and the EU.
+Zealand.
 We therefore source very little from countries where modern slavery is prevalent and assess our risk of exposure to modern slavery and human trafficking as relatively low.
-We however recognise and understand the complexities associated with an international supply chain network and are committed to working with our suppliers, customers, Regulatory Authorities and other parties to support the development of long-term solutions to modern slavery and human trafficking.
+We do however recognise and understand the complexities associated with an international supply chain network and are committed to working with our suppliers, customers, Regulatory Authorities and other parties to support the development of long-term solutions to modern slavery and human trafficking.
 We have a sound document management system that ensures all steps of the supplier approval process are followed.
-We internally review our supply chain to evaluate modern slavery and human trafficking risks.
-We are members of Supplier Ethical Data Exchange (SEDEX) and are regularly audited by third parties.
-We continue to strengthen our current communications with suppliers to ensure compliance with the Ethical Trading Initiative (ETI) base code.

 5. POLICIES

-We operate a number of policies to ensure compliance, which include:
+We have a number of policies to ensure compliance, which include:

-- Anti-Slavery Policy – which reflects our commitment to act ethically and with integrity in all our business relationships and to implement and enforce systems and controls to minimise the risk of slavery and human trafficking taking place in its supply chain.
+1. Our Anti-Slavery and Human Trafficking Policy which reflects our commitment to act ethically and with integrity in all our business relationships and to implement and enforce systems and controls to minimise the risk of slavery and human trafficking taking place in our supply chain.

-- Supplier Approval Policy with a sound document management system which ensures that all the steps of the supplier approval process are followed so that the Company can continuously evaluate the supply chain to identify modern slavery and human trafficking risks.
+8. Our Supplier Approval Policy, which, with a sound document management system, ensures that all the steps of the supplier approval process are followed so the Group can continuously evaluate the supply chain to identify modern slavery and human trafficking risks.

 6. RISK ASSESSMENT